les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2021-09-22-invest-est-il-suffisant-pour-creer-de-bonnes-stories-non.markdown

 - **End-to-End** – Focus on a story as a full capability (from a user’s perspective), not a piece of a capability.
 (I’ve seen many places where teams have pieces of the puzzle, but nobody owns the end to end flow or capability.)

 - **De bout-en-bout** – Une _story_ se doit d'être considérée comme étant une fonctionnalité pleine et entière (du point de vue utilisateur), et non comme une simple fraction de celle-ci.
+(J'ai vu plein )

 - **Scalable** (rather than just Small) – A story’s headline can be fulfilled in many ways – a manual solution, a minimal solution, or a full-featured solution.
 (Yes, this overlaps with the idea of negotiation through possible solutions).